Open Close

 What are the requirements for a loan in Switzerland?

 In order to obtain a loan in Switzerland, you must meet various minimum requirements.
 These include, for example, that you have already reached the age of majority.
 If these and other requirements are met, the bank will check your financial situation and your previous payment history.
-Such a process is called a credit check and it is crucial for the granting of a loan.
+After signing the loan agreement, you will have to wait for the money to be paid out, which indicates that the statutory waiting period has expired.

 How does the credit check work?

-Whenever a loan is applied for in Switzerland, a credit check is carried out.
-The financial institution uses this to find out whether or not it can grant a loan to the person in question.
-However, this is also to ensure that the credit applicants themselves do not fall into a debt trap.
+Whenever a loan is applied for in Switzerland, a credit check is carried out by a lender.
+The financial institution uses this to find out whether or not it can grant the person in question a loan.
+However, this is also intended to ensure that the loan applicants themselves do not fall into a debt trap.

 The Swiss Consumer Credit Act stipulates that credit checks must be carried out.
 If there are negative entries about you in the Central Office for Credit Information (ZEK), the credit institution may not grant the credit.